60frames/webpack-hot-server-middleware/README.md

 When creating universal Web apps it's common to build two bundles with Webpack, one client bundle [targeting](https://webpack.github.io/docs/configuration.html#target) 'web' and another server bundle targeting 'node'.

-The entry point to the client bundle renders to the DOM:
+The entry point to the client bundle renders to the DOM, e.g.

 ```js
 // client.js